 In order to adequately manage the Company's risk exposures, scenario analyses are performed.
 The base case is the official plan for the coming year from the Group-wide management dialogue process.
 Various claims scenarios based on the IM results are reviewed to inform senior management and the Board of the sensitivity of the Company's solvency ratio to underwriting variability.
-For example, the impact from a once in ten-year NatCat experience totalling EUR 494mn in gross losses was expected to decrease the Company's Own Funds by EUR 146mn which would reduce the Company's Solvency II ratio by 14 percentage points.
+For example, the impact from a once in fifty-year NatCat event totalling c.
+EUR 1bn in gross losses was expected to decrease the Company's Own Funds by EUR 401mn which would reduce the Company's Solvency II ratio by 39 percentage points.